hmrc/emailaddress/README.md

 scala> EmailAddress.isValid("not_a_meaningful_address")
 res3: Boolean = false
 ```

+### Accessing the domain and mailbox

+You can access the mailbox and domain of a given address:

 ### Obfuscation
 Addresses are obfuscated by starring out all of their mailbox part, apart from the first and last letters: